-- Part of our project involves assisting authorities and researchers with observing an incredibly unique jaguar behaviour on Tortuguero beach.
+- Part of our project involves assisting authorities and researchers with observing an incredibly unique jaguar behaviour on Cahuita beach.
 During turtle nesting season, the area is one of the only in the world where jaguars are known to prey on adult nesting sea turtles.

 - You will also have the opportunity to participate in sea turtle and bird research as well as conducting biodiversity surveys of the forest, noting mammal, bird, amphibian, and reptile species.

 - Through training and hands-on practical experience, you will learn technical skills that could assist you in pursuing a future career in conservation or soft skills like intercultural team communication that will assist you in any other vocational path you might choose.

 - Explore the rainforest by canoe and walk the pristine Caribbean beaches.

 10 weeks – US$10,245.00